 - lose weight if necessary and maintain a healthy weight

-A major study published in the Lancet Neurology found that around a third of Alzheimer’s disease cases worldwide might be attributable to potentially modifiable risk factors.
+An updated study on dementia published in the Lancet found that around 40% of dementia cases worldwide might be attributable to 12 potentially modifiable risk factors.

 Keeping your brain active and challenged throughout life may help reduce your dementia risk.